pytroll/pyresample/docs/source/geo_def.rst

 ****************
 The utils module of pyresample has convenience functions for constructing area defintions.
-The function **get_area_def** can construct an area definition based on a proj4-string or a list of proj4 arguments.
+The function **get_area_def** can construct an area definition based on area extent and a proj4-string or a list of proj4 arguments.

 .. doctest::